giulia-lbo/RShinyproject/README.md

 NOTE:  default options are none for country and 2010-2019 for time-range.

+NOTE: Some data (e.g. Finland in 2013) is missing from the database.

 NOTE: To run the app please see the testing directory.
 The tester could either:
 OPTION 1 - run the following commands: library(shiny)